pyx-project/pyx/manual/path.rst

 .. method:: path.trafo(params)

-   Returns a transformation or a list of tranformations, which translate the origin to a point on the path corresponding to parameter value(s) *params* and rotate the x-direction to the tangent vector and the y-direction to the normal vector. [#normpathconvert]_
+   Returns a transformation or a list of transformations, which translate the origin to a point on the path corresponding to parameter value(s) *params* and rotate the x-direction to the tangent vector and the y-direction to the normal vector. [#normpathconvert]_